Osterman Research Finds a Lack of Good Information Governance Increases Corporate Costs and Risk

-)-- Most organizations are struggling with the problem of too much electronic data: how much of it they have, what it contains, who has access to it, where it is currently stored, and how long it should be kept.
-In short, most organizations do not govern their information effectively.
+Most organizations are struggling with the problem of too much electronic data: how much they have, what it contains, who has access to it, where it is currently stored, and how long it should be kept.
+The lack of good information governance creates enormous risks and increases costs - and the problem is getting worse.

 The sheer volume of information, combined with the speed of its accumulation and the lack of effective management is at the root of the problem.
 This surplus of electronically stored information is driving up the cost of storage, raising the cost and risk of eDiscovery and regulatory compliance, negatively impacting employee productivity, and raising the prospect of major breaches of intellectual property theft and sensitive information.